Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4-Bit-Quantization-Models-QLoRa.md

 <br>

-> Only $A$ and $B$ are updated while the original weight matrix $W_0$ (the 4-bit quantized) remains frozen.
+> Only $$A$$ and $$B$$ are updated while the original weight matrix $$W_0$$ (the 4-bit quantized) remains frozen.
 This implies that the gradients and the parameter updates in the backward pass are computed only for A and B, resulting in a significant reduction in memory space used to store the checkpoints during finetuning.
 As a result, you’ll find that LoRA produces checkpoints of about few MB, unlike the memory intensive full finetuning that typically causes OOM errors.
 Furthermore, LoRa leads to a substantial reduction in computational costs and massive speed-up in the fine-tuning process since it focuses on a smaller set of parameters instead of updating the billion parameters in the LLM, all while producing a model with a comparable performance to full finetuning.

 <br>